 DADA - electronic piece written for a dada evening as a part of the French culture institute program of cultural events.
 The radio announcer Zvi Salton recorded several dada items written by dada artists and I added electronic music and translated from English where ever it was needed.

 "the wall of Joy" was Written for singer Etty Ben Zaken.
 A dramatic-musical monologue based on poet Maya Bejerano's book "leviathan". in 1991 Maya, who was an employee in the library, decided to have a recital based on her many works.
-I set music for 2 poems: "THE FOUNTAIN OF FLUTES" and "THE WALL OF JOY".
+I set music for 2 poems: "DREAMS FOUNTAIN" and "THE WALL OF JOY".
 The performer, Etty Ben Zaken is a born multi-media personality - acted, sang and improvised.
 The piece was Recorded and played a lot.
 It appeared on a double disc called "voice drawings" which included Israeli composers setting music to Israeli poets.

 KARUSEL (1970) - A Pantomime play written and performed by famous mime artist YORM BOKER .